BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/epochs.md

 ## Hooks

-The `x/epochs` module implements hooks so that other modules can use epochs to allow facets of the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) to run on specific schedules.
+The `x/epochs` module implements hooks so that other modules can use epochs to allow facets of the [Butane SDK](https://github.com/cosmos/cosmos-sdk) to run on specific schedules.

 ### Hooks Implementation